 - Joy Mahon's method on Craftsy and in her book.
 It makes intellectual sense, but I never really understood how to go from taking my measurements to adjusting the patterns.

 - Pati Palmer and Marla Alto's Fit for Real People.
 I've spent the most time with this method and I just find it tedious.

 - Nancy Zieman's pivot and slide method (Fitting Finesse).
 I have read this book but never tried the method.
 This is the one I think I will return to next.

 - Drafting slopers from my measurements.
-I did this in a class with local sewing teaching Karen Day, who is awesome.
-The slopers fit well...but I am not sure what to do with them!
+I did this in a class with local sewing teacher Karen Day, who is awesome.
+The slopers fit well [update: used to!]...but I am not sure what to do with them!
 How do I use them to make the mountain of commercial patterns I own fit me?
 How do I turn the slopers into actual garments?

 Well about a month and a half ago, I gave in and bought the program.
 I bought both the program for wovens and the program for knits.
 They were on sale and buying both was the same as the one when not on sale.

 Thus began my Wild Ginger Wild Goose Chase.

 Fit Garment: Mockup 2

 Frankly, I was very tired of sewing fit garments!!!
 Not only did I have to tape PDF pattern pieces together, cut out new pieces, trace all the markings, and sew the damn things together, I only had one zipper so every time I made a new mockup, I had to rip out the zipper from the previous one.